kinecosystem/blockchain-ops/INSTALL.md

 Before launching a group of nodes, it is important to decide on the following:

 1. How many nodes to run, keeping in mind high-availabiltiy considerations:
-    1. We recommend the network size include at least a total 7 nodes, to allow for more than one node to fail.
+    1. We recommend the network be comprised of at least 7 nodes in total, to allow for more than one node to fail.
     1. Nodes should be deployed on different cloud regions e.g. AWS us-east-1 and us-west-1.
 Prefer a separate region for each node.
 1. Decide on your [quorum set and safety threshold percentage](https://www.stellar.org/developers/stellar-core/software/admin.html#crafting-a-quorum-set).